 |Order No.||Legs||Symbol||Side||Ratio||Expiration Date||Strike Price||Class||Bid||Ask|

 The price at which a complex order is bought or sold on an exchange is based on the net prices of the best bids and offers of the single legs in it, leading to a figure called the synthetic BBO (SBBO).
-For example, if the BBO on an exchange for the example spread listed in Table 1 is 1.25/1.28 for Leg 1 and 1.30/1.32 for Leg 2, the SBBO for the complex order would be +2.71/-2.62 (the bids and asks for Leg 2 would be multiplied by the ratio).
+For example, if the BBO on an exchange for the example spread listed in Table 1 is 1.25/1.28 for Leg 1 and 1.30/1.32 for Leg 2, the SBBO for the order would be +2.71/-2.62 (the bids and asks for Leg 2 would be multiplied by the ratio).
 Since buying one complex order in this example constitutes buying 1 call at 260 and selling 3 calls at 270, the buyer sells more contracts and the net best bid is positive.

-Methods for Matching Complex Orders
+Methods for Matching Orders

 With custom-defined complex orders containing up to a dozen legs, matching buyers and sellers can be a challenge.
-In options, exchanges remedy this by listing complex orders in separate complex order books.
+In options, exchanges remedy this by listing them in separate complex order books.
 However, the dominant player in US futures, the CME Group, lists complex and outright orders on the same feed.
 In either case, they’ve developed order matching solutions to support liquidity in complex markets.

 Exchanges will first try to fill complex orders as complete, leg-for-leg matches with existing limit orders.
 For products or time periods with lower liquidity, they may look to implied orders or auctions.
 An order filled as an implied order means limit orders listed in the simple book or outright market matched all of the legs in a complex order.

 Alternatively, exchanges may hold a complex order auction when a new order is executed at an improved price from the current SBBO.
-For 100 milliseconds, an auction presents the complex order with its contra order, and the market is invited to make offers within the net price of all legs.
+For 100 milliseconds, an auction presents the order with its contra order, and the market is invited to make offers within the net price of all legs.
 Participants with resting orders can choose not to update their orders during this auction period.

 When entering a multi-leg transaction all at once is not possible or advantageous, a trader may leg-in the order, entering each leg as a single transaction.
 It can be useful for illiquid instruments but risks slippage for subsequent legs.